-Recent statistics show public demand is high for CAM, with one in five people in the UK spending money on private treatments for a range of ailments**.
-According to the Therapy Directory survey, people most commonly seek CAM for relaxation, back-pain and mental health problems.
-The three most popular types of CAM used by respondents are massage, reflexology and aromatherapy, while the three least popular are naturopathy, kinesiology and shiatsu.
+Recent statistics show public demand is high for CAM, with one in five people in the UK spending money on private treatments for a range of ailments.
+According to our survey, people most commonly seek CAM for relaxation, back-pain and mental health conditions.
+The three most popular types of CAM used by survey respondents are massage, reflexology and aromatherapy.

 As for the effectiveness of CAM, 11% of respondents said their problem went away completely, while 44% said their problem was reduced.
 Just over a fifth (22%) of respondents said that while CAM did not cure their problem, they still found the experience enjoyable.

 With such promising results, it is no wonder 92% of Therapy Directory respondents said they’d like to see CAM made more readily available on the NHS and, according to the Alzheimer’s Society, it’s not just the public who think this.

 A significant 85% of medical students and 76% of GPs agree that the government should invest more money in CAM.

 Respondents said free CAM would open up effective treatment to those who can’t normally afford private healthcare.

 Others said it would boost the profile of some treatments and erase common misconceptions about CAM.